awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

 To help you get started experimenting with AWS IoT Greengrass, AWS also provides prebuilt Docker images that have the AWS IoT Greengrass Core software and dependencies installed\.
 You can download an image from [Docker Hub](https://hub.docker.com/r/amazon/aws-iot-greengrass) or [Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) \(Amazon ECR\)\.
 These prebuilt images use Amazon Linux 2 \(x86\_64\) and Alpine Linux \(x86\_64, Armv7l, or AArch64\) base images\.

-This topic describes how to download the `latest` AWS IoT Greengrass Docker image from Amazon ECR and run it on a Windows, macOS, or Linux \(x86\_64\) platform\.
+This topic describes how to download the AWS IoT Greengrass Docker image from Amazon ECR and run it on a Windows, macOS, or Linux \(x86\_64\) platform\.
 The topic contains the following steps:

 1. [Get the AWS IoT Greengrass container image from Amazon ECR](#docker-pull-image)